zwbetz-gh/zwbetz/content/blog/bash-scripting-tutorial/index.md

 ## 2. Prerequisites

+### 2.1 Text Editor

-- You'll need a text editor.
+You'll need a text editor.
 If you already use one, great.
 Otherwise, I recommend [Visual Studio Code](https://code.visualstudio.com/).

-- Command-line experience is nice to have, but not required.
+### 2.2 Bash Version

-- Code from this tutorial is compatible with Bash version `3.2.x` and higher.
+Code from this tutorial is compatible with Bash version `3.2.x` and higher.
 Bash is currently on version `5.x`, so, why limit ourselves to an earlier version?

 Because, allegedly, Apple.
-Long story short, Bash version `4.x` switched to the GPLv3 license, and some folks on the interwebs [suspect](https://apple.stackexchange.com/a/197172) this makes it (legally) complicated for Apple to update Bash.
+Bash version `4.x` switched to the GPLv3 license, and some folks on the interwebs [suspect](https://apple.stackexchange.com/a/197172) this makes it legally complicated for Apple to update Bash.

 So, why should you care?
 Well, if you're a Mac user, and you haven't manually updated Bash, then it's very likely at version `3.2.x`.
 You can check by running `bash --version`.
 Nothing like a limitation to get the creative juices flowing!

 ## 3. Intro